 It was a lie.
-Police told her that there was nothing they could do.
+The RCMP had told her that there was nothing they could do.
 But Sarah had to put an end to strangers knowing where she lived and coming to her home.

 The buzzing stopped.

 Thanks to some of the other guys on Tinder, Sarah had found the fake Facebook profiles.
 There were actually two of them.
-They were taken down around the same time as her telling him that the police were investigating.
+They were taken down around the same time as her telling him the RCMP was investigating.

 "He had caused me a lot of anxiety," Sarah said.
 "It was really kind of scary to have all these unknown men calling and texting and showing up at [my home].
 I felt threatened."

-Tinder and Bumble have introduced more lines of defense when setting up a profile.
+Tinder and Bumble have introduced more lines of defence when setting up a profile.
 Tinder started requiring SMS verification to set up an account—meaning that users have to link their phone numbers to the Tinder account.
 This can prevent users from creating multiple accounts from one phone.
-Bumble also introduced photo verification that will require all users to confirm their identity by the end of 2017.
+Bumble also introduced photo verification with plans that all users be required to confirm their identity by the end of 2017.